Dhaulagiri Circuit Trekking Cost

 Dhaulagiri Circuit Trekking Guide and Porters

 Trekking on the Dhaulagiri Circuit is unusual.
 The trek takes you into the wild and remote highlands, through rocky terrain with breathtaking natural beauty.
-It is a completely camping trek and one of the most dangerous treks.
+It is a complete camping trek and one of the most dangerous treks.
 So we advise you to take a guide and porter with you.

 The skillful, seasoned, polite, and accommodating hiking guide and crew who can make our days in the mountains run smoothly are the most crucial factors contributing to our hike in Dhaulagiri being successful, enjoyable, and unforgettable.
 The most qualified and experienced walk leaders will lead you.
 All of our companies' trekking staff members are carefully chosen based on their relevant experience, personal talent, and leadership prowess.
 We only hire locals who are sufficiently knowledgeable about the history, geography, flora, and fauna of the region or regions to preserve local communities.